Welcome to Internwise UK

 • The interns did not turn up as educated at the end of it, as expected.

-Below are some points that you can cover in the survey that will help you assess your internship program.
+Below are key areas to include in your intern survey questions to effectively assess your internship program.
 They would also assist in providing a better training atmosphere to the interns:

 1. Importance of the Survey: